allynfolksjr/Mass-Email-o-nator/README.md

 # Introduction

-NikkyMail is very much a script that started with a) a desire to learn Ruby and b) a need for a better script to email users about various things.
-It began as a very simple program and has since evolved in a highly haphazard and rushed manner to include many more poorly-documented and understood features.
-I wouldn't recommend anyone using it.
+NikkyMail is very much a script that started with a) a desire to learn Ruby to replace Perl as a general-purpose scripting language and b) a need for a better script to email users about various things.
+It began as a very simple program and has since evolved in a somewhat haphazard manner.

 # Key Features